-401 To that end, we simulated responses for a feature discrimination task that used a 2AFC paradigm with 402 a sampling method of constant stimuli, which has frequently been used by many psychophysical cue 403 combination studies (Ernst & Banks, 2002; Kingdom & Prins, 2016; Rohde et al., 2016).
-Simulated 404 observers responded which of two consecutively presented objects had a larger magnitude, for instance, was bigger in size.
-The stimulus feature range was log-transformed and, for comparability, 405 406 normalized such that all values fell between -1 (e.g., smaller) and 1 (e.g., bigger).
-Based on 20 407 repetitions for each of 14 comparison stimulus levels, we generated responses of the target being 408 reported to be larger than the reference, for each cue condition (cue1, cue2, both) and each observer.
+We simulated responses for a feature discrimination task that used a 2AFC paradigm with a sampling method of constant stimuli, which has frequently been used by many psychophysical cue combination studies (Ernst & Banks, 2002; Kingdom & Prins, 2016; Rohde et al., 2016).
+Simulated observers were tasked with determining which of two consecutively presented objects had a greater magnitude, specifically, which one was larger in size.
+The stimulus feature range was log-transformed and, for comparability, normalized such that all values fell between - 1 (e.g., smaller) and 1 (e.g., bigger).
+Based on 20 repetitions for each of 14 comparison stimulus levels, we generated responses of the target being reported to be larger than the reference, for each cue condition (cue 1, cue 2, both) and each observer.

-409 As can be expected with human participants, simulated observers exhibited lapses, which randomly 410 affected between 1% and a maximum of 10% of trials.
-While lapses affect performance, they often lie 411 outside of the experimenter's control, and can be influenced by many factors that impact the observer's 412 ability to focus on the task (e.g., difficulties focussing on the task, confusing response keys, lack of rest 413 or increasing fatigue from long sessions).
-While lower lapse rates (1-3%) can be expected in well-414 behaved, focussed participants, additional factors such as dual tasks, very long or tiring tasks, or 415 inclusion of specific clinical or developmental populations can bring about increases in lapses.
-While it 416 is difficult to control or directly assess the lapse frequency, researchers cannot assume that observers' 417 performance is free from these effects, and it is important to factor such human error into the response 418 when simulating observers.
+As can be expected with human participants, simulated observers exhibited lapses, which randomly affected between 1% and a maximum of 10% of trials.
+While lapses affect performance, they often lie outside of the experimenter's control, and can be influenced by many factors that impact the observer's ability to focus on the task (e.g., difficulties focussing on the task, confusing response keys, lack of rest or increasing fatigue from long sessions).
+While lower lapse rates (1-3%)can be expected in well-behaved, focussed participants, additional factors such as dual tasks, very long or tiring tasks, or inclusion of specific clinical or developmental populations can bring about increases in lapses.
+While it is difficult to control or directly assess the lapse frequency, researchers cannot assume that observers' performance is free from these effects, and it is important to factor such human error into the response when simulating observers.

-419 A psychometric function of the form
+A psychometric function of the form

-$$\Psi(x; \mu, \sigma, \lambda) = (1 - \lambda) F(x | \mu, \sigma)$$ equation (6)
+$$\Psi(x;\mu,\sigma,\lambda) = (1-\lambda) F(x|\mu,\sigma)$$ (6)